manahilkhattak/Cosmic-Odyssey-Decentralized-App/README.md

 3. Share resources
 4. Coordinate strategies

+## 📜 License

+MIT License - feel free to use this project for learning and development.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📞 Support

+For questions and support, please open an issue on GitHub.

+## 🌟 Acknowledgments

+- **Three.js** - 3D graphics library
+- **React Three Fiber** - React renderer for Three.js
+- **Unsplash** - Beautiful space imagery
+- **Lucide Icons** - Icon library
+- **Tailwind CSS** - Utility-first CSS framework

+---

 **Built with ❤️ for the cosmic community**

 *Embark on your interstellar journey today!* 🚀✨